5.3.1 |

 not know any independent or derivative principle of association or

-nonassociation.
-The intrinsic message of the
+The (explicit and implicit) intrinsic message of the

 Book of Fundamentals is that everyone should